mansoorgt/motn_2023/README.md

-# project-unioun-fortress
+# MOTN 2023 | INFOEVENTZ
-Linkviva infoeventz project for unioun fortress 9
+Linkviva infoeventz project for mother of the nation 2023